SemanticMediaWiki/SemanticMediaWiki/README.md

 - MediaWiki 1.23 or later (1.27 or later recommended)
 - MySQL 5+, SQLite 3+ or PostgreSQL 9.x

-A list of supported PHP versions, MediaWiki versions and database system per Semantic MediaWiki release can be found in the [compatibility matrix](docs/COMPATIBILITY.md).
+A list of supported PHP versions, MediaWiki versions and database systems per Semantic MediaWiki release can be found in the [compatibility matrix](docs/COMPATIBILITY.md).

 ## Installation